Tri-Counties Genealogy & History by Joyce M. Tice

 SMITH SRGP 08540 Removed to Gray Valley Cemetery Obituary page

-SMITH DR. A. T. SMITH PASSED AWAY IN WEST CHESTER Dr. Andrew Thomas Smith, for several years principal of the Mansfield State Normal School, died at his home in West Chester, Pa., February I, where he had held the position of principal of the West Chester State Normal School for the past eight years.
+SMITH DR. A. T. SMITH died IN WEST CHESTER Dr. Andrew Thomas Smith, for several years principal of the Mansfield State Normal School, died at his home in West Chester, Pa., February I, where he had held the position of principal of the West Chester State Normal School for the past eight years.
 He had been ill since last October and because of illness had resigned his position.
 Following his resignation resolutions stating Dr. Smith’s worth were adopted by the board of trustees, the faculty and the student body, and were published in the college paper.
 Dr. Andrew Thomas Smith spent his ?(unreadable) days in and about Norristown, Pa., attending the public schools of that town, and later went to West Chester, where he was graduated from the State Normal School in1881?(not sure of the date).
 He was president of his class, which contained 21 members, and also had prominent parts in the Commencement program.
 From there he went to Chester Springs Soldier’s Orphan School, where he remained a year and a half, the greater part of that time acting as principal.
 Being called to West Chester, he taught fourteen years, and during nine years of that time was vice-principal.
 He filled the Chair of History of Education and Psychology and Methods.
 For half a year in 1898-9, he was acting-principal while Dr. George Morris Phillips was in Europe.
 In the summer of 1899 he was called to the principalship of the Mansfield State Normal School, where he remained fourteen years, going thence to Clarion to fill a similar position, but remaining only six months because he was summoned to Detroit to become principal of the Educational Department of the Thomas Normal Training School, remaining there until 1915, when he returned to West Chester.
 On leaving Clarion he was asked to name his successor and did so, this indicating the confidence placed in him by the board of trustees.
 All his life he has done much lecturing.
 Until recently he had gone on a tour every summer, speaking to large institutes, summer schools, and popular audiences.
 Some of these tours took him as far west as the Pacific coast.
 He held the degrees of M. A. from Lafayette College, and Ph.
 D. from the New York University.
 Dr. Smith married Miss Elizabeth F. Ogden, of Cape May Court House, NJ. , who survives him.
 Nearly a thousand students in solemn mien filed past the bier of their former leader, who lay in state in the Phillips Memorial Library at the State College.
 Assembling in the auditorium of the building the students walked up the main aisle to the stairway which leads to the lobby adjoining the private library on the second floor of the south wing of the building.
 Upon entering the library the students proceeded in single file along the right side of the room to the spot where the casket lay banked with ferns, at the east end of the library.
 Before the casket lay a beautiful blanket of roses, given by the faculty of the college in tribute to their former principal.
 Dr. Smith was here over fourteen years, and was well like by all.
 The students were fond of him, although they sometimes thought he was strict.
 He had a free-hearted and genial nature, and unlike many teachers, he had the confidence of most of his pupils while here in Mansfield.
 He was a man of strict and intense integrity, and he lived a life that was above reproach.
 Dr. Andrew Thomas Smith was truly a great man.

 SMITH DEATH OF J. WESLEY SMITH The death of J. Wesley Smith occurred at his home in Rutland, on Thursday last, after a lingering illness of nine weeks.
 It will be remembered Mr. Smith was injured in a barn raising, an account of which appeared in the Advertiser at the time.
 For a time his symptoms were, in a degree, favorable to his recovery, but they proved only flattering, as he gradually grew worse until his robust constitution was worn out, and the vital spark of life left his body.
 Mr. Smith was well known to almost everyone in this section, all whom had only the kindest words to say of him.
 He was a hard working farmer, and through his industriousness had accumulated an independent fortune.
 Always honorable in his business transactions, he had won the confidence of his neighbors and friends, who deeply mourn his loss as a friend and neighbor.
 He was just in the prime of life, and his surroundings were such that he could comfortably enjoy his home the remaining years of life, which makes his untimely death more sad.
 Besides a wife, he leaves two young sons to the tender care of their widowed mother.
 His age was 54 years.
 The funeral services were held at his home on Sunday, where a large number paid their last tribute of respect to the earthly career of the deceased.